mikko-ahonen/usm-rfc/workflow-format.md

     | +---------------+ |
     +-------------------+

-### Workflow and Workflow template
+### Workflow (and Workflow template)

 Workflow is the top-level entity.

-Workflow templates follow the same format as the workflows, but there are no required fields.
+Workflow templates have exactly the same format as the workflows, but there are no required fields.

 #### format-version

-Field "format-version" corresponds to the version of the USM Workflow Interchjange format.
+Field "format-version" corresponds to the version of the USM Workflow Interchange format.
 The value MUST be a JSON string.
 The versioning is based on semantic versioning [SEMVER2].
 For this version of the document, it MUST be string literal "1.0.0"